The Power of Identity: How OWWA's New Logo Repositioned Government Branding

 Why Branding Matters for Government Agencies

-Visual Identity is Strategic Identity.
-For OWWA, the rebrand is a tool.
-It helps the agency lead in global labor and welfare work.
-This is not just a new look.
-It is a real investment in standing.
+- Identity is strategy, not decoration.
+For OWWA the rebrand works as a tool.
+It supports the agency's role in global labor and welfare work.
+This was never only a new look.
+It is an investment in standing.
+Standing is the asset that opens the next door.

 “Your brand is the single most important investment you can make in your business.” - Steve Forbes, editor-in-chief of Forbes